basedjux/niss/README.md

-# NISS - Next Install Set-up Script
+# NISS - NextJS Install Set-up Script

 Place into any folder you want and either add to your `$PATH` or if it's already added use away!